TurtleKitty/Vaquero/README.md

 ```

-The humble [[pair|pair]] is the simplest compound data structure.
+The humble [pair](https://github.com/TurtleKitty/Vaquero/wiki/pair) is the simplest compound data structure.
 Pairs form into lists and trees, and Vaquero code is made from these.

 ```scheme